This post contains affiliate links, and I may earn a commission. I love to share useful tips & tools to help my readers with organizing projects.

 Protect Your Teen & Organize an Emergency Kit for Their Car

 Getting stuck in the snow and cold weather, can be scary.
-It has happened to me as a college student when I drove home from college one winter.
+It happened to me as a college student when I drove home from school one winter.

-Emergencies can happen in all kinds of weather and at a moments noticed.
+Emergencies can happen in all kinds of weather and at a moment’s notice.
 No matter the time of year, it will help us as parents to feel secure knowing our kids have what they need in case of an emergency.
 Protect your teen and organize a roadside emergency car kit.